 Christmas/Holiday Break - Please Plan Ahead

 The Residence Center only closes once during the school year for our Christmas/Holiday break (the end of December into early January).
 Boarding students are not allowed to stay at the Residence Center at this time.
 Students often travel home or visit family and friends during this break.
-Cotter Schools does not coordinate home stays so please plan ahead.
+Cotter Schools can assist with setting up home-stays during this time if a request is made within the timeline set by the Director of Student & Residence Life.
 Holiday travel plans need to be communicated to the Residence Center staff.

-- August 1-August 2, 2017: Dorm opens, new students attending Cotter Connect Academy arrive.
+- August 2 - August 3, 2018: New students attending Cotter Connect Academy arrive.

-- August 12 or 13, 2017: New students who are NOT attending Cotter Connect Academy arrive and returners in fall sports can arrive.
+- August 10 - August 13, 2018: New students who are NOT attending Cotter Connect Academy and returners in fall sports arrive.

 Please address all correspondence and package delivery to: